sushant2811/ForumDataWithHadoop/README.md

 The MapReduce implementation is first tested locally on small subset of data and then the Hadoop job is run on a virtual machine which has cloudera's distribution of Hadoop pre-installed.

+Further work:

+1) Do ML on the output.

+2) Complete part 4.